codebyutsav/TO-DO-LIST-FILE-HANDLING-/README.md

 # ✅ TO-DO LIST (FILE HANDLING) 🗂️

 A beginner-friendly, **console-based Python app** to manage your daily tasks — now with **file saving support**! 📄✨
+This project includes a `file.txt` file pre-loaded with **sample tasks** to help you get started quickly.
+You can edit or delete them as needed.

 Your tasks are **automatically saved in `file.txt`**, so you never lose them even after closing the program.

 ---